tanikina/clef2-normalization/results/best_claim_from_unstructured_data.md

 # Results : Monolingual Experiments

 ## Approach 1:
-We prompted LLM to create a best normalized claim from the unstructured data with two examples from the train set as samples
+We prompted LLMs to create a best normalized claim from the unstructured data with two examples from the train set as samples and evaluated on dev set

 | model                 |   ara |   deu |   eng |   fra |    hi |    mr |   msa |    pa |   pol |   por |   spa |    ta |   tha |
 |-----------------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|